loki3/flexagonator/docs/script.md

 }
 ```

-There is one more optional parameter for a flex defintion called `rotation`,
+There is one more optional parameter for a flex definition called `rotation`,
 which takes the values `0`, `1`, `2`, or `3` in JSON or one of the following values in JavaScript:

 * `FlexRotation.None`:          same center vertex, no mirroring (the default)